avivyefet/BI-final-project/README.md

 ## Project Structure:
 ### ETL Process:
+#### Technologies:
-Technologies: SSIS (SQL Server Integration Services)
+SSIS (SQL Server Integration Services)
-#### File name:
+#### File name: FinalProject.sln
-The file contains scripts and configurations for the Extract, Transform, Load (ETL) process.
-This process extracts data from the operational database, transforms it according to the Data Mart schema, and loads it into the Data Mart.
+This file contains scripts and configurations essential for the Extract, Transform, Load (ETL) process.
+The primary focus is on creating the dimension (dim) and fact tables required for the Data Mart.
+The ETL process extracts data from the operational database, applies necessary transformations based on the Data Mart schema, and finally loads the processed data into the Data Mart.

-### Data Warehouse:
-#### Directory: data_warehouse/
-Description: Holds the schema and scripts for the Data Warehouse.
-This is where the summarized sales data is organized for efficient querying and reporting.

 ### Power BI Model, Reports, and Dashboards
 #### Technologies: Power BI
 #### Directory: reports_dashboards/
-Description: Contains the Power BI data model, along with the implementation of reports and dashboards.
+Contains the Power BI data model, along with the implementation of reports and dashboards.
 Visualizations are designed to provide a clear overview of sales performance and key metrics.

 ##### Sales Dashboard:
 The Sales Dashboard provides a visually appealing representation of key performance indicators (KPIs) and insights.
 It enables quick decision-making and a comprehensive view of sales performance.